brenocastrocardoso/SRTOS/README.md

  - Configuration is good if it is an option

 ## Features Implemented
- - Scheduller : It is implemented an fixed priority Scheduller
+ - Scheduler : It is implemented an fixed priority Scheduler
  - Time support: There are Timer, Alarm, Chronometer, RTC and Epoch Date support
  - File System: There are a custom file system to help manage non volatile data, it is very primitive and based on FAT.

 ## Desired Features
-  - EDF Scheduller policy
+  - EDF Scheduler policy
-  - Port Scheduller to ARM based boards
+  - Port Scheduler to ARM based boards
+  - Good documentation
+  - Communication protocols support

 ## Notes
   - I'm currently developing that in an Arduino Uno and the driver implementations on that is direct based on Arduino functions